SuJiKiNen/Aegisub_Macros/README.md

 Select parts of subtitles by style.

 ### StyleSplitChan
-Use it to split styledbilingual line(which mess up with \N in ASS dialogue line) to 2 lines with specific style.
+Use it to split styled bilingual line(which mess up with \N in ASS dialogue line) to 2 lines with specific style.